 - expressing opinions about alternative workweeks.

-- job applicants who complained in the past to the Labor Commissioner about their prior employers, and
+- an employee or job applicant who complained in the past to the Labor Commissioner about your prior employers, or

-- employees who are related to employees who filed labor violation complaints
+- an employee related to an employee who filed labor violation complaints.

 I was fired for whistleblowing in California – now what?